 Support for Attention Deficit Hyperactivity Disorder in Children

 The symptoms of attention deficit hyperactivity disorder (ADHD) may wane by early adulthood in some people.
 In other people, however, symptoms continue throughout their lives.
 Experts do not know why some children outgrow the condition and others do not.
 Experts at Hassenfeld Children's Hospital of New York at NYU Langone offer a variety of specialized services for children with ADHD and their families, as well as treatment for ADHD in adults.

-The experts at NYU Langone’s Child Study Center, part of Hassenfeld Children’s Hospital, experts conduct school observations and train teachers, aides, and other school professionals in effective behavior management tools for children with ADHD.
+At the Child Study Center, part of Hassenfeld Children’s Hospital, experts conduct school observations and train teachers, aides, and other school professionals in effective behavior management tools for children with ADHD.
 Our school consultants can also help to improve the quality of communication between the child’s family and teachers, helping to ensure that effective strategies are consistently applied at home and in school.
 Our specialists offer individual teacher training on an as-needed basis and frequently offer training and workshops to larger groups of educators through our relationship with school systems in the tri-state area.

 Our clinicians regularly collaborate with parents, teachers, and school administrators to help ensure that a child with ADHD receives appropriate accommodations, such as extended testing time, or services, such as occupational therapy, while at school.
 These services may be provided through an Individualized Education Plan (IEP), which is created for each student who receives special education services in a public school and mandated by the federal Individuals with Disabilities Education Act.
-NYU Langone specialists can provide important guidance and direction to school officials and parents during the creation and implementation of an IEP.
+Our specialists can provide important guidance and direction to school officials and parents during the creation and implementation of an IEP.

 Organizational Skills Training